 Curriculum Policy Statement

-The curriculum will be the means of providing all children with the very best opportunities for enjoyment and achievement.
-It comprises all learning and other experiences that the school plans for its pupils.
+The curriculum will be the means of providing all children with the very best opportunities for their learning underpinned by a sense of enjoyment and achievement.
+It encompasses all learning and other experiences that the school plans for its pupils.

 The overall curriculum will promote the spiritual, moral, cultural, mental and physical development of all pupils at the school and of society.
 It will foster economic well-being and develop learners’ understanding of personal, social and health education.
 It will teach pupils how to keep safe and help them make a positive contribution to the school and the community in line with our school aims.
 The curriculum will enable all learners to enjoy their education and will ensure that wherever possible learning is fun.